Sydd/SpriteEditorBX/readme.md

 AutoLoadSprites():
 ```

- This function load a data file with all the sprites and categorys.
+ This function load a data file with all the sprites and categories.
  data.txt is an example file.

 ```python
 AutoLoadSpritesVerbose():
 ```

-Same with sprites and categorys information.
+Same with sprites and categories information.